seibelj/iCryptoNode/README.md

-# iCryptoNode - Monero Raspberry Pi Cryptocurrency Node Management Software
+# iCryptoNode - Raspberry Pi Cryptocurrency Node Management Software

 [iCryptoNode](https://icryptonode.com/) is an open source software project to manage blockchain daemons, specifically for single-board computers like Raspberry Pi.
 It aims to be blockchain agnostic by standardizing interfaces.

-For now, we are only supporting [Monero](https://getmonero.org/).
+For now, we only support [Monero](https://getmonero.org/) and [Vertcoin](https://vertcoin.org/).

 Anyone can use or build this software.
 Development is sponsored by [iCryptoNode.com](https://icryptonode.com/) which sells hardware pre-installed and configured with iCryptoNode and blockchain software.